-6.6.1 The organisation shall establish and apply a traceability system that enables the identification of products, goods and/ or cargo in the transportation chain services.
+6.6.1 The organisation shall establish and apply a traceability system that enables the identification of products and/or goods.

-6.6.2 The traceability system shall enable the identification of the inbound products, goods and/ or cargo for the processing stages from the immediate suppliers and the distribution routes and destination of the products, goods and/ or cargo.
+6.6.2 The traceability system shall enable the identification of inbound incoming materials from the immediate suppliers and the distribution routes and destination of the end products and/or goods.

-6.6.3 The organisation shall define the retention period for the traceability records of products, goods and/ or cargo.
-The records maintained shall be in accordance with the statutory and regulatory requirements and customer requirements.
+6.6.3 The organisation shall define the retention period for the traceability records of products and/or goods.
+The records maintained shall be in accordance with the statutory and regulatory requirements.